 - Termination or renewal of an existing franchise agreement.

 - Ensuring that you do not engage in conduct which would be likely to mislead or deceive.
 Not only will a franchisor risk being prosecuted by the Australian Competition Consumer Commission, but legislation allows for a franchisee or other affected party to seek relief.

 - Legislative changes which may affect past or current agreements.

 At elringtons we can assist both franchisees and franchisors in relation to compliance with legislation, providing advice, negotiating, drafting and reviewing agreements.

-For more information or to make an appointment contact Cassandra Emmett:
+For more information or to make and appointment contact our Business Services team: